-A new Rasmussen Reports national telephone survey finds that only seven percent (7%) of Likely U.S. Voters think Congress is doing a good or excellent job, little changed from monthly surveys over the past year.
-Sixty-four percent (64%) now rate Congress’ performance as poor, but that’s down from 75% in November, its highest negative in seven years of tracking.
+A new Rasmussen Reports national telephone survey finds that just six percent (6%) of Likely U.S. Voters think Congress is doing a good or excellent job, unchanged from a month ago.
+Sixty-five percent (65%) rate its performance as poor.
 (To see survey question wording, click here.)

 The number giving Congress good or excellent marks has been in single digits most months since April 2011.
 Congress' negatives spiked to a high of 75% last November during the disastrous rollout of the new health care law.